ZehavaBatya/ultimate-fighting-championship/README.md

 ## Future Opportunities
 1. Implement XGBoost and Random Forest models.
-2. Add more commentay and conclusions after each finding.
+2. Add more commentary and conclusions after each finding.
-3. Provide a pipfile dependecy.
+3. Provide a pipfile dependecy and document the process.

 ## Conclusion
 ### About DataTalksClub and ML ZoomCamp